 While archival research, as noted above, can be undertaken to identify burial locations, data is not always available and can be inaccurate or incomplete.
-Visual cues on the landscape - such as grave markers and fence lines, to the extent that they exist - are typically sought to establish cemetery boundary indicators, but are often misleading.
+During physical investigations, African American burial grounds are not always easy to find in the landscape, as they were often located in woods, swamps, or other marginal or less desirable areas.
+Visual cues on the landscape - such as grave markers and fence lines, to the extent that they exist - are typically sought to establish cemetery boundary indicators, but they are often misleading.
 For a variety of reasons, interments often took place outside what appears to be the cemetery boundary.
 Sometimes indentations in the ground or distinctive vegetation may suggest the presence of grave sites.
 Other circumstances require archaeological techniques, such as ground-penetrating radar (GPR), to locate burials.
-Burying grounds of the enslaved are often entirely unmarked, and other families used wooden markers that have since deteriorated.
+Burying grounds of the enslaved are often entirely unmarked, for example, and other families may have used simple markers of wood, metal, or other materials that have since deteriorated.

 To accurately identify cemetery boundaries and unmarked graves, most researchers will likely need to utilize GPR.
-GPR is particularly helpful in identifying the location of unmarked burials, buried headstones and burial vaults while leaving the ground undisturbed.
-Cemetery locational data provided through GPR can help address cases where property owners deny the existence of a cemetery or where neighboring property owners are encroaching on cemetery property.
-GPR data, combined with traditional land surveying techniques, could assist in establishing cemetery parcel boundaries for recordation in the land records.
+GPR is particularly helpful in identifying the location of unmarked burials, buried headstones, and burial vaults while leaving the ground undisturbed.
+Cemetery locational data provided through GPR can help address cases where property owners deny the existence of a